luka555333/Weather-App/README.md

 # READ ME
 Created weather app thats tracking weather of any town you type inside input.<br>
 Used Axios for api request.<br>
-Used Vuex store for state managment and Vue Router for links
+Used Vuex store for state managment and Vue Router for links.</br>
 <b>Work is still in progress...</b><br>
 Live demo at: https://weatherappbykazic.netlify.app